mariejie/Tic-Tac-Toe-AI-2022/README.md

 ## Problem description
-Students implement a tic-tac-toe game (Vietnamese: trò chơi caro).
+Students implement a tic-tac-toe game.
 For simplicity, students just need to implement 3x3 maps.
 Student will control player 1, Computer will control player 2 (and vice versa).

 Students choose any adversarial search.
 Using that adversarial search to find the optimal